Parralogic/securelinux/READme.txt

 usage, by disabling sudo usage; your systemsettings and your bashrc.
 This script was written in Arch Linux with the plasma5 desktop environment.

 UPDATE!
+04/08/2028
+Slightly modified the script, try it out.
+Just modify the XDG_SESSION_DESKTOP=KDE for your distribution, by running "env" in your terminal, and maybe the sudo cat /etc/sudoers | grep "%wheel ALL=(ALL:ALL) ALL" command.

+UPDATE!
 12/30/2023
 The secure script will now protect your Home forder sub-folders, still need to modify the script so that all your files in the sub-folders are secured; with a